Objectives of the service

 - the collection of epidemiological data.

-In order to overcome these difficulties, Telemachus, intends to cover these following tasks:
+In order to overcome these difficulties, Telemachus had the ambition to:

-- simplify the communication between patients and GPs by providing a screening and remote continuous monitoring tool to detect the main vital parameters and by preventing GPs and patients from cross-contagion.
+- simplify the communication between patients and doctors by providing a continuous screening and remote monitoring tool to detect the main vital parameters and by preventing and patients’ doctors from cross-contagion.

-- facilitate prompt medical response by implementing location-based services for emergency and by helping Health Authorities to intervene when a patient with critical vitals is detected.
+- facilitate prompt medical response by implementing location-based services for emergency and by helping health authorities to intervene when a patient with critical vital parameters is detected.

 - monitor the health conditions of healthcare workers in order to rapidly identify cases of infection and prevent the propagation inside hospitals

-- collect and provide relevant data (vital parameters measurements, patients risk profile information, clinical data), filtered and validated by GPs, to health authorities in order to conduct epidemiological analyses.
+- collect and provide relevant data (vital parameters measurements, patients risk profile information, clinical data), filtered and validated by doctors, to health authorities in order to conduct epidemiological analyses.

 Users and their needs

-Italian Health Authorities and Hospitals, General Practitioners and patients are the three main users.
+Italian health authorities and hospitals, doctors and patients are the three main users.

-- manage and possibly contain the increased demand of Healthcare services during the outbreak so as to continue providing an equal access to care to all patients;
+- manage and contain the increased demand of healthcare services during the outbreak so as to continue providing an equal access to care to all patients managing them by remote;

 - better manage the increased risk of infection among healthcare workers and avoid cases of infection propagation inside hospitals;

-- monitor the conditions of self-isolated patients at home.
+- monitor the conditions of self-isolated or de-hospitalized patients at home.

 - facilitate early diagnosis, giving access to diagnostic tests primarily to symptomatic patients with high risk profile;

-- respond to difficulties in managing ordinary tasks (due to exponential grow of plausible infected patients) and reduce risk of infection for General Practitioners (and consequently for patients);
+- respond to difficulties in managing ordinary tasks (due to exponential grow of plausible infected patients) and reduce risk of infection for doctors, and consequently for patients;

-- monitor patient’s health conditions and cover the lack of adequate tools to organize home care due to high demand.
+- monitor patient’s health conditions and cover the lack of adequate tools ((especially for general practitioners) to organize home care due to high demand.

 The main needs of patients include:

-- get a fair and equal access to care considering the difficulties to be hospitalised due to the saturation of emergency services caused by COVID19;
+- get a fair and equal access to care considering the difficulties to be hospitalised due to the saturation of healthcare services caused by COVID19 emergency;

 - be monitored (even in quarantine) and receive adequate care;